gstanden/scst-3.x-debian/README.md

 script which will do EVERYTHING required to configure SCST and calls this scst-3.x-debian github.

-(so far tested on Desktop version only, but should work on server too - testing coming).

 The create-scst.sh and associated scripts which are called does all of the following:

 * Installs SCST (for most kernels install DKMS-enabled SCST modules which auto-rebuild across kernel updates)